VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 The E-commerce package introduced a EUR 150 threshold for goods in consignments imported from non-EU countries, known as cross-border sales of low-value goods.

-Intra-EU distance sales rules also evolved, and a unified threshold on the EU level was introduced, abolishing the national threshold.
-Before implementing a single threshold, businesses had to pay attention to different thresholds depending on which countries they operated in.
+Intra-EU distance sales rules also evolved, with a unified EU-level threshold introduced, abolishing national thresholds.
+Before implementing a single threshold, businesses had to pay attention to different thresholds depending on the countries in which they operated.Â

 The deemed supplier rule, under which digital platform operators became VAT-liable for VAT on supplies they facilitate, influenced the platform economy.